 The Indian festive season is filled with lots of fun and food!
 We make lots of sweets and snacks at this time.

-Ladoos are a popular Indian sweet.
-They are basically sweet balls, and there is a huge variety of ladoos in India - Besan Ladoo, Coconut Ladoo, Rava Ladoo, Chocolate Ladoo, Motichoor Ladoo....the list is endless.
+Ladoos are a popular Indian sweet to make during festivals.
+They are basically sweet balls, and there is a huge variety of ladoos in India – Besan Ladoo, Coconut Ladoo, Rava Ladoo, Chocolate Ladoo, Motichoor Ladoo….the list is endless.

 Besan Ladoo is the most popular of them.
-They are most often made at home., but you can also buy them at sweet stores.
+They are most often made at home during Diwali and Ganesh Chaturthi, but you can also buy them at sweet stores.

-Besan Ladoo are made by slow roasting besan along with ghee.
+Besan Laddu is made by slow roasting besan along with ghee.
 The whole house fills with a wonderful aroma when you make this sweet.
 It is so reminiscent of the festive spirit.
 It is hard to resist eating these ladoos as soon as they are made.

 What is Besan Ladoo?

-Ladoo (or Laddu) can be made with many different ingredients, and are round in shape.
-The main ingredients in ladoo are flour, fat and sugar, with other ingredients varying depending on the type of ladoo you are making.
+Ladoo (or Laddu) can be made with many different ingredients and are round in shape.
+The main ingredients in ladoo are flour, fat, and sugar, with other ingredients varying depending on the type of ladoo you make.

-Besan ladoo is made with gram flour, which is called besan in Hindi.
-Gram flour is the flour made from split yellow bengal gram, also called Chana Dal in Hindi.
+Besan ke laddu is made with gram flour, called besan in Hindi.
+Gram flour is flour made from split yellow Bengal gram, also called Chana Dal in Hindi.
 Just for reference, chickpea flour is different and made with white whole chickpeas or garbanzo beans.

 These ladoos are already healthy and nutritious, as they are made with gram flour.
 You can add chopped nuts and reduce sugar to make these even more nutritious.